nilufrmw/tmp/README.md

 // score is now 100
 ```

 `*` has different meaning depending on where it appears. in `int *ptr = &score;` `*` tells to compiler "hey this is not a normal box having a regular data, rather it contains location of another box that has an integer data inside".
 We place address of ( `&`) score box inside this pointer box.

+in `*ptr = 100;` `*` tells hey go to the (called dereferencing) box that's pointed by this `ptr` box and replacement in this case with value 100.

+now what are some use cases of pointers?
+- arrays
+- with functions
+- dynamic memory allocation
+- complex data structures like linked list, trees, ...
+- ... more

+I can describe the first two.